wareya/QuakelikeBody/README.md

 ## Example

-Used in the game jam game [Still Waiting](https://github.com/wareya/StillWaiting).
+Used in the game jam games [Still Waiting](https://github.com/wareya/StillWaiting) and [Nostalgiac Blues](https://github.com/wareya/Nostalgiac-Blues).

 ## Where's all the customization?